lunixbochs/reslate/README.md

  - Works around some issues in Slate:
    - It's harder to lose a window offscreen.
    - Some useless popups are silenced.
- - When you hit an exception, you're provided with a full traceback if possible.
+ - When you hit an exception, you're provided with a full traceback if possible (see them in Console.app).
 You can also use $.backtrace to generate one yourself.
  - The $ object ( https://github.com/lunixbochs/reslate/blob/master/reslate.js#L36 )

 You should compare the [reslate example config](https://github.com/lunixbochs/reslate/blob/master/slate.example.js) with [Slate's example JS config](https://github.com/jigish/dotfiles/blob/master/slate.js).